-In 2021, with two new Board members and a third who had not participated in the original development of the strategic plan, Management and the Board agreed to evaluate and explore strategic updates and/or enhancements and included revising the plan in the annual goals.
-In October 2021, after several work sessions and discussions, the Board approved revisions to the 2018-2028 EWEB Strategic Plan (attached).
+In 2021, with two new Board members and a third who had not participated in the original development of the strategic plan, Management and the Board agreed to explore strategic updates and/or enhancements and included revising the plan in the annual goals.
+In October 2021, after several work sessions and discussions, the Board approved revisions to the 2018-2028 EWEB Strategic Plan, including the identification of distinct priorities for the water and electric utilities, acknowledgement of the turbulent planning and operating environment, and expanding resiliency to include financial and workforce components.
+More definitive milestones were added within the 2-year and 4-year horizons including the strategic role of modernization of EWEB's information systems,